 The wealth divide between young people and old people in the United Kingdom is higher than it has ever been.
 Millenials in the 21st century are faced with a higher cost of living than generations before them, coupled with stagnated wages and government-imposed austerity measures.
 Large purchases are therefore very difficult for young people in this day and age.
 House ownership is at an all-time low with most millenials forced to stay with their parents or rent instead.
-Meanwhile, most young people are living with several thousands of pounds of student debt that often exceeds £30,000.
-This has also affected the car buying market, as demonstrated by new research from Carwow.
+Meanwhile, most young people are living with several thousands of pounds of student debt that often exceeds £30,000 and have a pet maybe a cat which has to be microchipped so vet cost have to be added to this list etc. This lack of disposable income has affected the car buying market, as demonstrated by new research from Carwow.

 They polled 2000 car owners to find out how many had been able to purchase their own car compared to using an alternative like online car finance.
 They discovered that 89% of people over the age of 55 had bought their own vehicle and just 11% were using car finance to pay for it in monthly or weekly instalments.
 This figure is a lot higher for young people.
 17% of drivers between the ages of 18 and 24 found themselves unable to buy their own car.
 The research not only proves that making large purchases such as cars is more difficult for young people; it shows how online car finance is fast becoming a viable solution for this problem among millennial drivers.